johnmousa/amazon-redshift-lakehouse-workshop/lab3-lake-house/README.md

     review_date);
 ```

-In previous lab, we already have the streaming product review dataset setup in the datalake.
+In the previous lab, we already have the streaming product review dataset setup in the datalake.
 Marie can create a consistent view for Miguel to see both the latest data which is loaded into Redshift and the history data which is in S3.
 She will need to create a union all view around the two data sets.

 Execute the following command, Note the use of `no schema binding` as the data in S3 will leverage a `schema on read` strategy.